ucl-arc-tre/portal/docs/High-Level_Design.md

 </p>

 The replacement portal will manage [key ISMS processes](https://github.com/UCL-ARC/research-data-isms/tree/main/docs/Controlled_Processes).
-This portal will be use the pathfinder project for ARC's metadata store based on
+This portal will use the pathfinder project for ARC's metadata store based on
 [this design](https://github.com/UCL-ARC/metadata-store/blob/main/doc/specification.md).
 Some processes such as incident and service request will be managed through "MyServices" (Xurrent) as per the pattern detailed [here in option 2](https://github.com/UCL-ARC/ARC-Strategy-and-Design/blob/main/Docs/Service_Design/ARC_Experience_and_Service_Platforms.md).